ibexa/documentation-developer/docs/community_resources/installing-on-mac-os-and-windows.md

 !!! tip "Using PostgreSQL"

-    If you want an installation with PostgreSQL instead of MySQL, refer to [Using PostgreSQL](../guide/databases.md#using-postgresql).
+    If you want an installation with PostgreSQL instead of MySQL, see [Using PostgreSQL](../guide/databases.md#using-postgresql).

 ## Create database